Home » Stewardship Handbook » Wetland Management

 Just as in terrestrial ecosystems, invasive species can have dramatic impacts on wetlands—dominating and suppressing native vegetation (including rare species), compromising habitat for animals that live in or are dependent on a given wetland, and altering hydrology.
 Many introduced species may be present but have minimal impact; there is little need to focus on controlling or eliminating those species that exist and function in relative balance with native species.

-Controlling invasive species in wetlands is also more complicated than in terrestrial systems given the hydrologic and chemical connectedness of wetlands (see main Invasive Plants section).
+Controlling invasive species in wetlands is also more complicated than in terrestrial systems given the hydrologic and chemical connectedness of wetlands (see Invasive Plants).
 Special formulations of various herbicides for wetland use exist and are normally required as part of permitting.
 Hand treatment is often the best option to avoid impacts to native vegetation, wildlife, and rare plants and animals.
 The cost for treating wetlands is often higher given the greater difficulty in access and movement of equipment.

 When controlling invasive plants within a wetland area, land managers should first prioritize species that are toxic to people and animals, like poison hemlock (Conium maculatum) and giant hogweed (Heracleum mantegazzianum), to reduce risk.
 Next, land managers should monitor for new, and still small, infestations as it is easier to control small populations compared to large, established colonies.
 From there, the general rule of thumb is to control invasive plants that negatively impact priority native plant and animal populations.
 This includes vines growing on trees or deer-exclosure cages (e.g., mile-a-minute, Japanese hops, Oriental bittersweet, Japanese honeysuckle, porcelainberry) and invasive species that outcompete natives or disrupt food webs or other interactions between species (e.g., Japanese knotweed, phragmites, Amur honeysuckle, Morrow’s honeysuckle, Tartarian honeysuckle, multiflora rose).